Planning your visit

 Inclusive Customer Service Policy

 This policy provides more detailed information on accessibility arrangements at Parliament Buildings, including information for witnesses giving evidence at Committees, as well as information on accessible formats.
-Further information on the policy is available here.
+View further information on the policy.

 Busy and quiet periods

 The building can be very busy and noisy, especially on Mondays and Tuesdays, which are the days when the Assembly sits.
 Committees usually meet on Wednesdays and Thursdays, with Fridays generally being the quietest day of the week, although this will depend on what exhibitions and events are on.